limagbz/data-mesh-yelp/infra/storage/README.md

 To authenticate with MinIO Operator console you need to get a JWT token to authenticate.
 This can be done by running the command below.
 Note that the Operator Console is different than the MinIO console.
 On the operator's you have access to create different tenants and can also access each Tenant.
-The MinIO Console (the one used to manage the Tenant) can be accessed using the credentials used on the deployment

 ```shell
 echo $(kubectl -n storage  get secret console-sa-secret -o jsonpath="{.data.token}" | base64 --decode)